lmbautista/herbo-stock/README.md

 * **Shopify** requests by default for an availability update each hour where all the products are updated.
 The request is done agains an specific endpoint.
 * **Shopify** communicates once a fulfillment order is created (once an order is processed and archived).
 Then, the application updates the product in **Shopify** and the app itself.
 The request is done through a webhook

+### Shopify stock synchronization

+**Shopify** fetches each hour the fulfillment service stock from our app.
+This request schedules an async job to refresh the whole products stock from our fulfillment service.
+This process is lighter than loading the whole catalog, so we ensure **Shopify** will have the most fresh stock from our application.

 ## Additional features

 * All the actions are internally audited to keep tracking of them.